kube-rs/kube/tests/README.md

 ## Locally
 Start a cluster first.
 Say, via `make minikube-create && make minikube` or `make kind-create && make kind`.

-NB: Mileage may vary.
-At time of writing `kind` was best for CI (but had troubles loading images), whereas `minikube` seems more battle tested for local development at the moment.

 ### Building Yourself
 Run `make integration-test` to cross compile `dapp` with `muslrust` locally using the same docker image, and then deploy it to the current active cluster.